-As we reflect on this story, we would do well to reflect on all mothers and children who so easily fall into poverty, hardship, impossible situations.
+As we reflect on this story, we would do well to reflect on all families who so easily fall into poverty, hardship, impossible situations.
 What is our responsibility to these families?
 How do we uphold our commitment by ensuring that those who fall are helped back up and empowered to continue along?